mkuzmick/watch-together/documentation/documentation/1-first-steps-name-of-this-file-TBD.md

 6. We will first add in an additional parameter.
 In `router.get('/'`, we will change the `/` to read `/word/:myword`.
 7. Next, press enter after the curly bracket at the end of the first line of code.
 On the new line, we will log something.
 Begin typing "log" and then hit enter when "log" comes up below.
 The code on this line should end up as ``console.log(`the word is ${req.params.myword}`);``.
 8. Change the value of title to ``{ title: `Word=${req.params.myword}` })``.
 Now save.
 9. In your internet browser, navigate to `http://localhost:3000/slack/word/testing`.
-10.
+Your word should be showing up the webpage.
+Now we haven a way of getting some arbitrary word into this app.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjIyMTg0NTk1LC03NjU1ODg1NTMsLTEwMz
+eyJoaXN0b3J5IjpbMzM4NDEzODkxLC03NjU1ODg1NTMsLTEwMz
 E0MzY5MTUsMjEzOTI1ODcwNyw2NDg0OTc2MDAsLTE0OTE1Mjg3
 NjUsLTE3NzQxNjczMTFdfQ==
 -->